 “The takeaway message is that most adults will benefit from making the most of any opportunities in their daily routines to ‘huff and puff’ regularly, just for two or three minutes,” said Stamatakis.

-How to Conquer 400-Meter Repeat Workouts Running Shoes & Gear that exercise bouts must be at least 10 minutes long to “count,” and there’s no good reason not How to Conquer Your Sprint Workouts.
+Best Workouts to Set Race Day Goals CA Notice at Collection that exercise bouts must be at least 10 minutes long to “count,” and there’s no good reason not to add a bit more unstructured movement to your day.